hmc-cs111-spring2023/cs111-project-pitch-muffinkate/project.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I think this has a lot of really cool language design decision possibilities, especially for the users that would use it, thinking about whether there is code or a different kind of interface is already a really important question, as well as the design all of the capabilities and the best way for a user to implement them.
+There would also be the design of the syntax of the textual language itself, which I think is balanced by the potential problems with implementing menu buttons with the fact that most of the implementation is image generation and manipulation, which already has lots of support in many potential host languages.

 ### Scope

 _How big an idea is this?
 How ambitious is this project?_

+I think this idea is ambitious, but not overly so.
+It definitely has some stretch components, and some use cases that would be necessary for a marketable product, but not for the scope of the class.
+That being said, because most of the implementation could leverage exisiting host language's visualization capabilities, I think the project is very reasonably in scope.

 ### Benefits and drawbacks

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+I personally think this is a fun idea for a project because it takes existing DSL ideas for creativity and simulation and art and puts a new twist on it with an otherwise niche domain.
+The specific domain is a new lens to look at drawing and visualization DSLs, and has its own constraints and needed capabilities that I'm interested in.
+That being said, my biggest concern is that this DSL idea is too niche.
+If there's an argument to be made about the life of the DSL after this class, I'm not sure how many people besides me would be interested in using it.
+Wihtin this class however, I think it feels reasonable for me to complete by the end of the semester.